sachinsinha1/UI-UX-Design/UX-Design Notes.md

 ### Equity focused design
 Designing for groups that have been historically underrepresented or ignored when building products.
 - Equality - Providing same amount of opportunity and support.
-- Equity - Providing diferent levels of opportunity and supports for each person in order to achieve fair outcome.
+- Equity - Providing different levels of opportunity and supports for each person in order to achieve fair outcome.

-### Accessiblity categories
+### Accessibility categories
 - Motor
 - Dead or hard of hearing
 - Cognitive
 - Vision

 ### Social model of disability
-Defines a disability as being caused by the way society is organized or how porducts are designed, rather than a person's ability or difference.
+Defines a disability as being caused by the way society is organized or how products are designed, rather than a person's ability or difference.

 ### Equity focused design
-Thinking through all the aspects of a designed product and making sure the product is both accessible nad fair to all genders, races & abilities.
+Thinking through all the aspects of a designed product and making sure the product is both accessible and fair to all genders, races & abilities.